donghou-lab/donghou-lab.github.io/posts.md

 </blockquote>
 <b>2024 Fall, Rigaku Diffractometer at UL Lafayette</b>:<br>
 <img alt="Rigaku_XRD" src="/assets/images/202412_Rigaku_XRD.jpg" width=720px><br>
 Glad to know the SmartLab SE System from Rigaku was established at IMRI, UL Lafayette.
-Dr. Hou led the configuration and acquisition effort in 2023 and is proud to have made it happen.
-To the best of our knowledge, <u>for the first time universities in Louisiana</u> can conduct in situ and operando Pair Distribution Function (PDF) analyses specifically tailored for nanomaterials and disordered materials.<br>
+Dr. Hou led the configuration and acquisition effort in 2023 (supported by Louisiana BoRSF) and is proud to have made it happen.
+To the best of our knowledge, <u>for the first time universities in Louisiana</u> can conduct in situ and operando Pair Distribution Function (PDF) analyses dedicated to disordered materials on campus.<br>

 <hr>
 <strong>News Archive, 2024 Spring</strong>